pramnora/Netlify/README.md

 ## 1> Netlify Deployment method: drag and drop - (uses only Netlify/and, no GitHub)

-After you've gone and signed up for a Netlify online a/c.; and, are already signed into the a/c.
+After you've gone and signed up for a Netlify online a/c.;
+and, are already signed into the a/c.

-You simply 'drag and drop' a folder onto the Netlify user interface;
+You simply 'drag and drop' a folder/
+which contains an [index.html] page...;
+onto the Netlify user interface;
-and, your site/web page/s are, automatically, deployed (this process, usually, takes just merely seconds);
+and, your site/web page/s are, automatically, deployed
+(this process, usually, takes just merely seconds);
 you are, then, given a FREE URL address to go and view it.

 - https://paulramnora.netlify.com

-**NOTE:** It's possible to change the prefix name: 'paulramnora' part of the URL address by going into Netlify: [Settings] > Change name.
+**NOTE:** It's possible to change the prefix name: 'paulramnora' part of the URL address by going into Netlify:
+[Settings] > Change name.

 -----